Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 - DC TIG welder only

 The ESAB Rebel EMP215ic TIG welder is designed to IPS23 standards for outdoor duty.
 The case is built to industrial standards for all-weather use.
-It’s got dual 120/240 volt input, 40 percent duty cycle and is one of few multi-process TIG welders that do both MIG and TIG in addition to stick welding and flux core, but it’s not AC/DC power output.
+It’s got dual 120/240 volt input, 40 percent duty cycle and is one of few multi-process TIG welders that do both MIG and TIG in addition to flux core, but it’s not AC/DC power output.

 ESAB equipped the Rebel 215 with a big, high resolution digital display for settings that’s also got the user manual and parts list loaded into it.
 This easy to use machine lets you save four presets for each welding process.
 There’s a 2T/4T switch with a trigger lock for long welds to save hand fatigue.